christophersbarrett/mulberry-wiki/Documentation-Outline.md

 # Core Topics

-These will step through each concept demonstrating the use of the CLI, then delving into the relevant JavaScript
+These will step through each concept demonstrating the use of the CLI, then delving into the relevant JavaScript.
+They should each be written so that they can be followed as a step-by-step guide, or referred to randomly.

+* Getting Started
+ * Installation
+ * Scaffolding
-   * Routes
+* Do Stuff
-   * Page Definitions (including screens and regions)
  * Components
+ * Models
+ * Page Definitions
  * Capabilities
+ * Routes

 # Core Reference Outline